Fidelity bond insurance

 Also known as an employee dishonesty bond, fidelity bonds protect a business when an employee commits a crime.
 Typically, fidelity bond insurance will cover:

 All of the above circumstances can lead to problems for a small business.
 For instance, if a client loses money due to the misconduct of your employee, they might file a lawsuit and demand compensation.
 This will likely lose your business money.

 Additionally, if the consequence has nothing to do with a client (or customer) and the business loses money, well, you’ve lost money.

-Fidelity bond insurance (or fidelity bonds) cover any losses that result from the dishonest or criminal actions of your employees.
+Fidelity bond insurance (or fidelity bonds) covers any losses that result from the dishonest or criminal actions of your employees.

-When it comes to fidelity, the word bond and insurance are sometimes used interchangeably.
+When it comes to fidelity, the words bond and insurance are sometimes used interchangeably.
 Why?
 Because they’re both forms of insurance, working to protect the company should their employees act criminally.

 There are (generally) three different types of fidelity bonds.
 An insurer who offers fidelity bond insurance will often break their policies into three categories: